 From the bathroom cabinet

-You may have Aloe Vera gel in your bathroom cabinet as Aloe Vera is popular as a skin soother after sunburn and as a treatment for scratches minor wounds.
-Natural ingredients such as Camphor, combined with benzocaine and phenol can work very quickly to relieve the pain of a bite or sting.
+You may have Aloe Vera gel in your bathroom cabinet as Aloe Vera is popular as a skin soother after sunburn and as a treatment for scratches and minor wounds.
+Natural ingredients such as Camphor, combined with benzocaine and phenol, can quickly relieve the pain of a bite or sting.